Sisters separated at birth and raised worlds apart meet after 39 years

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Two South Korean sisters, separated at birth and adopted into different countries, reunited for the first time at the Incheon Airport after discovering their connection through DNA testing.
+Two South Korean sisters, separated at birth and adopted into different countries, have reunited for the first time after discovering their connection through DNA testing.

 A video shot by The Korea Herald showed them running towards each other and hugging at the airport.